PHPExpertsInc/ColorSpeaker/README.md

  ✔ Will only accept three digit and six digit hex codes
  ✔ Can be outputted as a CSS string

+PHPExperts\ColorSpeaker\DTOs\HSLColor
+ ✔ Will only accept a valid HSL geometry of percentages or percent-integers
+ ✔ Can be constructed with a zero-indexed array
+ ✔ Can be constructed with integers
+ ✔ Can be outputted as a CSS string

 ## Testing

 ```bash